ThatTotallyRealMyth/SASL-CompatiablePythonTooling/README.md

 One gotcha worth noting: impacket's `search()` method takes `scope` as its second **positional** argument.
 Passing the search filter string as the second positional argument causes pyasn1 to attempt coercing the filter string into an integer enum and throw a `PyAsn1Error`.
 The filter must always be passed as the `searchFilter=` keyword argument.

-## Why ldap3 Is Still Widely Used
+## Why?
-The Sign + Seal issue appears to be pretty commong.
+The Sign + Seal issue appears to be pretty common.
 Projects like rusthound-ce, bloodhound-ce-python and others I have noticed also are not able to negoatiate when a DC asks for LDAP signing.
 I iamgine alot of dev enviroments dont have this issue until you hit a DC that enforces `strongAuthRequired` when it wants to.